-The 1920s view of the Settlement School above, shows the cleared areas and the site of the institution within the steep mountainous terrain.
-The wide angle view is deceptive, as the closeness of the mountain is missed in this panoramic view.
+The 1920s view of the Settlement School reveals the cleared areas and the site of the institution within the steep mountainous terrain.
+The wide-angle view is deceptive, as the closeness of the mountain is missed in this panoramic view.
 Lower left is Old Log, the oldest building on the site.
 The Tool Shed is to the middle left and the Office sits to its right.
 Deep in the valley is the Burkham School House II and to its right is Old Laurel House.
-The Barn, sits high on the hill above the Office.
-The Infirmary (now Hill House), Practice House and Farm House were not yet built, nor were the Swimming Pool and the Draper Industrial Building.
+The Barn sits high on the hill above the Office.
+The Infirmary (now Hill House), Practice House, and Farm House were not yet built, nor were the Swimming Pool and the Draper Industrial Building.
 Big Log is hidden in the middle distance of the photograph.
-The Chapel is to the far right side and beyond, hidden by the dark knoll is Far House I. What stands out in this photograph is the large swaths of cultivated farm land.
+The Chapel is to the far right side and beyond, hidden by the dark knoll is Far House I. What stands out in this photograph is the large swaths of cultivated farmland.

 Aerial view of Pine Mountain Settlement School c.
 1941.
 Westwind is just under construction as the white patch to the right of the photograph.
 Again, cultivated fields stand out against the heavily forested area around the school.
 Today, most of the fields are overgrown with young timber and the cultivated land has been reduced to the central areas of the campus at the middle of the photograph.
 Photo, Arthur Dodd.

 Pine Mountain Settlement School is nestled in the long valley on the north side of the Pine Mountain, a long continuous mountain chain on the Cumberland Plateau in the Southeastern United States.